-Interviewers make up to 10 visits to each sampled dwelling at different times of the day and on different days of the week before recording that the dwelling is a 'non-contact'.
+Interviewers make up to 10 visits to each selected household at different times of the day and on different days of the week before recording that the household is a 'noncontact'.
 Visits are recorded as unique events only if they are made at least two hours apart.

-Interviewers space their visits out over two or three months.
-During the first month in which the PSU is being surveyed, the interviewer will make up to six visits.
-If contact with the household is not established during this first month, there is a pause for three to four weeks before attempting two more visits.
-If contact is still not established, there is another pause for a further three to four weeks before attempting a final two visits.
-This procedure helps to contact not only people who are temporarily away, but also those who are busy with work, family or friends when their dwelling is first approached.
+Interviewers space their visits over two to three months.
+During the first month in which the PSU is being surveyed, the interviewer will make up to six visits to each selected household in that PSU.
+If contact with the household is not established during this first month, the interviewer pauses their visits for three to four weeks before attempting two more visits.
+After this, if contact is still not established, the interviewer pauses their visits for a further three to four weeks before attempting a final two visits.
+This procedure helps the interviewer contact not only people who are temporarily away but also those who are busy with work, family or friends when their household is first approached.